-In California, employment is considered to be "at will", meaning that employers are free to terminate an employee for any reason (for good cause, bad cause, or no cause at all), except an illegal reason.
-Some illegal termination reasons include those based on: race, gender, national origin, disability, perceived disability, record of a disability, age, religion, sexual orientation and in retaliation for complaining about discrimination and harassment.
-It is also illegal for an employer to terminate an employee for whistleblowing or for filing a wage claim with the Labor Commissioner.
+In California, employment is considered to be "at will", meaning that employers are free to terminate an employee for any reason (for good cause, bad cause, or no cause at all).
+However, employers may not terminate an employee for an unlawful reason.

 What would be considered an unlawful reason?
 California provides protections to employees who are part of a protected class or a cross over of more than one protected class.
 These include, for example, being terminated because of your: